GIFTED EDUCATION SERVICES & ELIGIBILITY CRITERIA

 Students who transfer into the district or are identified during the school year will be placed on a waiting list by grade level.
 Students who meet the service requirements will be invited to participate in the program.

-Big Walnut Middle School Services & Opportunities for Challenge
+Big Walnut Intermediate and Big Walnut Middle Services and Opportunities for Challenge

-Honors classes in language arts and in math are offered in grades six, seven, and eight.
+Advanced classes in language arts and in math are offered in grades five, six, seven, and eight.
 Students who have been identified as cognitively gifted students and students with specific subject identification in language arts and in math are eligible for the classes.

 · Independent Study